josh-flatt/cs350/Documents/Milestone7/Requirements/Product-Upgrade.md

 #### Description

 A managed database must be implemented for our application.
 Each time that our website is rebuilt, all production data is lost.

 #### Benefits

-- [Benefit 1]
+- Ensure data persistence during application rebuilds
-- [Benefit 2]
+- Facilitate easier data management and backups
-- [Benefit 3]
+- Enhance overall application reliability

 ### 2. New Feature: Add user-user direct messages